matipina/Spotify-By-Date/README.md

-# Get Saved Music by Year
+# Saved Music By Year

 To make the task of choosing your favorite album of a specific year easier, this app will help you filter your Spotify music by release date.